ZeqinYu/STFL-Net/README.md

 >   □ ["DTT in Images 1: Text Manipulation Classification"](https://tianchi.aliyun.com/competition/entrance/532048/rankingList) and ["DTT in Images 2: Text Manipulation Detection"](https://tianchi.aliyun.com/competition/entrance/532052/introduction?spm=5176.12281957.0.0.4c885d9bYCL71E).
 > - **If you use data from any of these challenges, please cite our paper.**

-The STFD dataset is only available for non-commercial use, you can request a password for it by sending an email with education email to kimjyu@foxmail.com explaining the purpose.

 ---

 > **TODO (coming soon!)**